-1.3.2 Cancelling the cover
+1.4 Cancelling the cover

-The policy does not have a termination date.
 You can cancel the policy at any time providing you notify us in writing.
 Cancellation cannot be backdated and we will charge for the time on risk.

 We reserve the right to cancel the policy if: